 During this research and development phase, community leaders and stakeholders listened to South Side residents hopes, aspirations, and challenges, and engaged health and human service organizations to build a guiding roadmap for the collaborative.
 This roadmap continues to guide South Side Thrive Collaborative in its day-to-day efforts of leveraging community assets to more holistically support low and moderate income residents in the South Side.

-Brad Draper, Senior Vice President of Operations, Mid-Ohio Foodbank
+Brad Draper, Senior Vice President of Operations, Mid-Ohio Food Collective

 Lori Fisher, South Side Resident & Southside Hope CDC

-Aaron Hopkins, South Side Resident & SSCAN Civic Association
+Aaron Hopkins, South Side Resident & South Side Family Farms

-Nick Jones, Director of Healthy Neighborhoods, Healthy Families, Nationwide Children’s Hospital
+Nick Jones, Vice President of Community Wellness, Nationwide Children’s Hospital

 John Petro, Director of Business Development and Community Relations, Together & Co

-Stephanie Shoup, Social Program Developer, Franklin County Jobs & Family Services
+Rahel Neguse, Social Program Developer, Franklin County Job & Family Services

 Carla Williams-Scott, Director, City of Columbus Department of Neighborhoods